WeegeeNumbuh1/FlightGazer/README.md

 **Q:** I restarted my system but it took longer for my display to start.
 What's going on?<br>
 **A:** The initialization script that starts FlightGazer checks if there are any updates to the dependencies it uses.
-If it has been over a month since it last checked, then the next time it restarts, it will run these checks.
-It usually only adds another 30 seconds to the startup time, but if your internet connection is slow or the system is loaded with other processes, then it could take longer.
+If it has been over three (3) months since it last checked, then the next time it restarts, it will run these checks.
+It usually only adds a minute or two to the startup time, but if your internet connection is slow or the system is loaded with other processes, then it could take longer.

 **Q:** I see a dot on the right of the aircraft readout display.
 What is it?<br>
 **A:** That is an indicator of how many aircraft are within your defined area.
 The number of dots lit up indicate how many are present.
 There will always be at least one lit up, all the way to 6.
 If the number is greater than 1, FlightGazer will start switching between aircraft to show you what else is flying in your area.